-Intimate and sophisticated, Hacienda San Angel’s twenty gloriously romantic suites offer breathtaking views of the world-famous Banderas Bay to the west, the Sierra Madre mountain range to the east and the terra cotta rooftops of the charming city all around.
+Intimate and sophisticated, Hacienda San Angel’s twelve gloriously romantic suites offer breathtaking views of the world-famous Banderas Bay to the west, the Sierra Madre mountain range to the east and the terra cotta rooftops of the charming city all around.
 Perched on a hilltop above the renowned Guadalupe Church, guests peer through the bell tower to watch migrating whales glide by in winter.
 Puerto Vallarta’s charming cobblestone streets are lined with stellar restaurants, intriguing shops and an eclectic collection of art galleries.
 Along the shore, a beautiful promenade fronts the waters of Banderas Bay, where giant art installations welcome locals and tourists alike.
 From its enviable location, the Hacienda San Angel provides its guests with a luxurious base of operations from which to enjoy everything the city has to offer.

 Here, where the majestic Sierra Madre Mountains embrace the azure waters of Banderas Bay, vacationers can revel in a beguiling blend of colonial charm, outdoor activities and superb Puerto Vallarta accommodations unparalleled on the fabled Mexican Riviera.

 A past filled with glamour and romance has led to a present brimming with intimate sophistication at Hacienda San Angel.
 Though this one-of-a-kind hotel gem has changed over time, its spirit of indulgence, passion and subdued elegance lives on.